 - 40% of consumers will wait no more than three seconds for a web page to load before abandoning it.

-Needless to say, website speed is a major factor in user-friendliness.
-The faster web page loads, the more it contributes to user satisfaction.
-And there is plenty one can do for the purpose of website speed optimization.
-Refer to this article on How to Increase Website Speed for ideas.
+Increasing website speed is a significant factor in user-friendliness.
+The faster the web page loads, the more it contributes to user satisfaction.
+And there is plenty one can do for website speed optimization.

-BrowserStack’s free tool, SpeedLab allows users to measure website page speed with a single click.
-Simply enter the relevant URL, click Start, and get a detailed report of how the page renders across a multitude of devices.
+BrowserStack SpeedLab allows users to measure website page speed with a single click.
+Enter the relevant URL, click Start, and get a detailed report of how the page renders across many devices.
 Run a Free Website Speed Test on SpeedLab to evaluate how a website performs in real user conditions.

 A website should render perfectly and function flawlessly, regardless of the screen size or viewport of the device accessing it.
 This calls for responsive design, which ensures that the website reorients itself to adapt to the current screen size – text and images automatically reformat and resize themselves so that they are easily viewed and spaced correctly.